carlwharris/DeepAction/README.md

 # DeepAction

-In this repository we provide the code for DeepAction, a MATLAB toolbox for automatic annotation of animal behavior in video.
-Our toolbox extracts features from video and uses them to train a birectional LSTM classifier, which in addition to predicting behavior, generates a confidence score for the predicted label.
+In this repository we provide the code and annotation GUI for DeepAction, a MATLAB toolbox for automatic annotation of animal behavior in video described in the preprint [here](https://www.biorxiv.org/content/10.1101/2022.06.20.496909v1).
+Our method extracts features from video and uses them to train a birectional LSTM classifier, which in addition to predicting behavior generates a confidence score for the predicted label.
 These confidence scores allow for the selective review and correction of ambiguous annotations while omitting unnecessary review.

 Included in this repository is: